dragoonDorise/pegasus-rp2-metadata/README.md

 #### Adding Themes

-Go to General - Theme and select the theme you want, you should see in there swithOS, select with A
+Go to General - Theme and select the theme you want, you should see in there switchOS, select with A button

 #### Adding systems

 Go down to Gaming -> Set game directories

-Pres Y and browse until you get to your roms folder, go inside everyone of them and select the metadata.pegasus.txt with a button
+Pres Y and browse until you get to your roms folder using the D-pad, go to the system ( snes, gba, etc) folder and select the metadata.pegasus.txt inside using the button A.

 You have to do this with every system you want to add, it's a little bit tedious but you only have to do it once.